 19 Jun Microfluidic platform for measuring mechanical and electrical properties of single cells

-Undoubtedly, microfluidic technology has opened many new windows of opportunities for single-cell analysis.
+Undoubtedly, microfluidics has opened many new windows of opportunities for single-cell analysis.
 Droplet microfluidics, for example, has shown great promises for encapsulation, manipulation, and incubation of single-cells within nL-pL droplets at very high throughputs.
 As the field grows more and more methods get developed providing researchers with ever-increasing microfluidic tools for single-cell analysis.
 The field has now been one more step expanded by the development of an integrated optical stretching and electroporation microfluidic chip for biophysical analysis of single cells.

 A research team led by Wenhui Wang of Tsinghua University is working on making a microfluidic platform for the multiparameter characterization of single cells.
 The results of the study which is published in Nature Microsystems and Nanoengineering journal describes a microfluidic device utilizing optical fibers and electrodes for simultaneous measurement of mechanical and electrical properties of different cell types.
 They tested five different cell types as a proof of concept and demonstrated the potential of their microfluidic device for studying how cancer changes cell properties.

 “We provided proof of concept by testing five types of cells (HeLa, A549, HepaRG, MCF7 and MCF10A) and determined five biophysical parameters, namely, shear modulus, steady-state viscosity, and relaxation time from the stretching deformation and area-specific membrane capacitance and cytoplasm conductivity from the rotation spectra.”